 Changing my mind about San Miguel de Allende

 A couple of years ago I visited San Miguel de Allende.
-I wrote a post on my visit at the time, saying that it was a pretty place, that it was well equipped as a Western retirement spot, but that I had found San Miguel de Allende overrated and overly โgringorizedโ.
-A few people werenโt happy with me saying that.
+I wrote a post on my visit at the time, saying that it was a pretty place, that it was well equipped as a Western retirement spot, but that I had found San Miguel de Allende overly ‘gringorized’ and as being “Mexico-lite”.

 After a year of full-time travel, coming to San Miguel to visit my mom was a break.
-Itโs a pretty place, has great restaurants, and, as Iโve said before, a great infrastructure for the expat.
+It’s a pretty place, has great restaurants, and, as I’ve said before, great infrastructure for the expat.
 It was easy and fun and is definitely not a difficult destination.
-I think I called San Miguel โMexico-liteโ somewhere.
-I stand by that.
-The difference this time is thatโs exactly what I needed.
-So the real difference to me really enjoying San Miguel was my perspective.
+I stand by my “Mexico-lite” comment…the difference this time is that’s exactly what I needed.

 The other thing that changed was the time of year I visited.
 When I visited two years ago I came in March.
-Thatโs when all the expats are in San Miguel escaping winter in the Northern Hemisphere.
+That’s when all the expats are in San Miguel escaping winter in the Northern Hemisphere.
 This time I came in July.
 I saw less expats, less foreign tourists, and more locals as well as Mexican tourists (who come here to escape the heat in other parts of Mexico).
-It didnโt feel overly gringorized.
+It didn’t feel overly gringorized.

 .